jacksund/simmate/docs/parameters.md

 Note: if your percent values do not sum to 1, they will be rescaled.
 When calculating `percent*nsteadystate`, the value will be rounded to the nearest integer.

-We are moving towards allowing kwargs or class objects as well, but this is not yet allowed.
+We are moving towards accepting kwargs or class objects as well, but this is not yet allowed.
 For example, anything other than `percent` would be treated as a kwarg:

-=== "yaml"
+=== "toml"
-    ``` yaml
+    ``` toml
-    singleshot_sources:
-        RandomSymStructure:
+    [singleshot_sources.RandomSymStructure]
     percent: 0.30
-            spacegroups_exclude:
+    spacegroups_exclude: [1, 2, 3]
-                - 1
-                - 2
-                - 3
-            site_generation_method: MyCustomMethod
+    site_generation_method: "MyCustomMethod"
     ```

 --------------------------